m1kar0/POC_CTF_2025_PADL_solved/README.md

 ValueError: bytes must be in range(0, 256)

 ```
-Ouch, there is an error but I got the password anyway and flagged lucky for me: `P4dl_Adm1n_S3cur3_P@ssw0rd_W1th_Sp3c14l_Ch4r5_And_Numb3r5_2024!!`.
-But looking back at the code we can spot the error:
+Ouch, there is an error but it is expected as in the last iteration it simply did not get TURE conditition after trying out all hex options.

-tbd
+I got the password anyway and flagged lucky for me: `P4dl_Adm1n_S3cur3_P@ssw0rd_W1th_Sp3c14l_Ch4r5_And_Numb3r5_2024!!`.